Zeckendorf family identities generalized: Proving Theorem

-So, we have chosen a high $N$ and found a finite holey subset $S$ of $\mathbb{Z}$ which satisfies $\sum\limits_{t\in T}f_{N+a_{t}}=\sum \limits_{s\in S}f_{N+s}$.
-But Theorem 8 is not proven yet: Theorem 8 requires us to prove that there exists \textit{one} finite holey subset $S$ of $\mathbb{Z}$ which works for \textit{every} $N$, while at the moment we cannot be sure yet whether different $N$'s wouldn't produce \textit{different} sets $S$.
+So, we have chosen a high $N$ and found a finite lacunar subset $S$ of $\mathbb{Z}$ which satisfies $\sum\limits_{t\in T}f_{N+a_{t}}=\sum \limits_{s\in S}f_{N+s}$.
+But Theorem~\ref{thm.8} is not proven yet: Theorem~\ref{thm.8} requires us to prove that there exists \textit{one} finite lacunar subset $S$ of $\mathbb{Z}$ which works for \textit{every} $N$, while at the moment we cannot be sure yet whether different $N$'s wouldn't produce \textit{different} sets $S$.
 And, in fact, different $N$'s \textit{can} produce different sets $S$, but (fortunately!) only if the $N$'s are too small.
-If we take $N$ high enough, the set $S$ that we obtained turns out to be \textit{universal}, i. e. it satisfies
+As we have taken $N$ high enough, the set $S$ that we obtained turns out to be \textit{universal}, i.e., it satisfies

 We are now going to prove this.

 In order to prove (\ref{BigLemma}), we need two assertions: